BerritKiehl/Karolinska-gitintro/src/sealife.md

 Left handed Sea Otters are cuter than baby sharks.
 If Hadrien could reinvent himself, he would be a Sea Otter in Vancouver.

+## Killer Whales

+There are different species of Killer Whales.
+The most awesome Killer Whale researcher is Andy Foote.